slowrunner/Carl/Examples/OpenCV/multiproc/README.md

 1. Item
 2. Item

-...indented text note blank line
+... indented text note blank line

-...text with line break w/o paragraph, use two spaces at end of line
+... text with line break w/o paragraph, use two spaces at end of line
-...text without line break
+... text without line break

 * Unordered list items can use asterisks, or
 + plus, or